 Perfect crackling is a lot easier than a lot of people think it is.
-I usually make these with the skin left over on sausage making days, tried and tested they come out perfect every time.
+The techniques below are just as valid for your Sunday Roast, but these ‘cracklin’ strips and tasty snacks I usually make with the skin left over on sausage making days or trimmed off a pulled pork.
+Tried and tested they come out perfect every time.
 I also recommend you consider skinning joints of pork and cooking the skin separately like this if the joint is on the small side (less than 1kg or so).

 The key to success (with strips or a joint) is understanding the golden rule – moisture in the skin is the enemy of crunchy crackling.